 Located in the 6-story CASCADE PLAZA WEST building (a white building with blue roof segments) in Beaverton near Hwy.
 217, SW Canyon Rd., and Cedar Hills Blvd.
 The building is on the corner of SW Center St. and Hall St. Only three (3) blocks from the Beaverton Central Max train stop (Blue line), near the "Beaverton Round."

-Handicap access and elevators are available through the ground floor lobby.
+Parking is free.
+Handicap access ramps and elevators located at the ground floor entry.